 The plurality of religious traditions and cultures has come to characterize every part of the world today.
 But what is pluralism?
 Here are four points to begin our thinking:

-- Second, pluralism is not just tolerance, but the active seeking of understanding across lines of difference.
+Second, pluralism is not just tolerance, but the active seeking of understanding across lines of difference.
 Tolerance is a necessary public virtue, but it does not require Christians and Muslims, Hindus, Jews, and ardent secularists to know anything about one another.
 Tolerance is too thin a foundation for a world of religious difference and proximity.
-It does nothing to remove our ignorance of one another, and leaves in place the stereotype, the half-truth, the fears that underlie old patterns of division and violence.
+It does nothing to remove our ignorance of one another, and leaves in place the stereotypeStereotyping is the ascription of generalized characteristics to a whole group of people, thus describing individuals by the characterization, usually a caricature, of the whole., the half-truth, the fears that underlie old patterns of division and violence.
 In the world in which we live today, our ignorance of one another will be increasingly costly.

 Third, pluralism is not relativism, but the encounter of commitments.
 The new paradigm of pluralism does not require us to leave our identities and our commitments behind, for pluralism is the encounter of commitments.
 It means holding our deepest differences, even our religious differences, not in isolation, but in relationship to one another.

 Fourth, pluralism is based on dialogue.
 The language of pluralism is that of dialogue and encounter, give and take, criticism and self-criticism.
 Dialogue means both speaking and listening, and that process reveals both common understandings and real differences.
 Dialogue does not mean everyone at the “table” will agree with one another.
 Pluralism involves the commitment to being at the table — with one’s commitments.